JoeyEdmo/185FinalProject/README.md

 then it should generate an html file.
 You can open this file in a browser, and our figure should be similar to the top figure of fastqc's output.

+# Code format

+All source code files are stored in the ffqc folder.

 # ffqc options

 The only required input to `ffqc` is a fastqc file.
 However, the -d directory is recommended unless you want everything dumped to your current working directory.